Murali-Springboot-Microservices/person-service-api-mysql/README.md

 # person-service-api-mysql
-Simple project that demonstrates REST APIs, connection to MySQL database and dockerize
+Simple project that demonstrates REST APIs, connection to MySQL database and dockerize.
+Project can be started using docker-compose.

 ## Features